Pediatric Neurological Conditions we Treat

 Craniofacial is a broad medical term that describes abnormalities of the bones of the skull and face.

-When a baby has craniosynostosis, however, one or more of the bones of the skull are joined together by bone prematurely, which may lead to problems depending on which, and how many sutures have closed early.
+When a baby has craniosynostosis, one or more of the bones of the skull are joined together by bone prematurely.
+This leads to problems depending on which, and how many sutures may have closed early.

 Cushing syndrome is a relatively rare hormone problem in children (it usually occurs in the 25-40 year age group) associated with too much of the “stress hormone” cortisol (which helps your child's body respond to illness or injury) being present.